FluentData/training-r-intro/5-Plotting-with-R/src/feedback.md

 * Always begin with a simple example and the build on it by adding more customization as the section progresses.
 * Assume that the learner has no prior R knowledge and explain every step in detail.
 It is always better to say too much than not enough.
+* Use a common dataset for all examples.
+This will allow the learner to see how the different types of graphs can be used to visualize the same data.
+* Start each plot with the simplest example possible and then build on it by adding more customization over the course of 3-5 examples.
+* This should be a final draft, there should be no placeholders or TODOs in the lesson.

 ## Lesson Sections